MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 :::image type="content" source="~/assets/images/bots/how-tab-work.png" alt-text="Sequence diagram that explains how tabs work." lightbox="~/assets/images/bots/how-tab-work.png":::

-Through `@microsoft/teams-js NPM` package, tab can communicate with Teams using a secure messaging channel called window post messages and tab can communicate with backend using standard JavaScript APIs, HTTP requests and web sockets.
+Through the `@microsoft/teams-js NPM` package, tabs can communicate with Teams using a secure messaging channel called window post messages, and tab can communicate with the backend using standard JavaScript APIs, HTTP requests, and web sockets.

 :::column-end:::